-Older Americans over 60 owe over $86 billion in student debt.
+Older Americans in their 50s, 60s and 70s owe over $86 billion in student debt.

-Many of them are paying a mountain of student debt as they're not only paying back their loans, but also the loans they borrowed or cosigned for on behalf of their children.
+Many of them are paying a mountain of student debt.
+They're paying back their loans andthe loans they borrowed or cosigned for on behalf of their children.

 Here's what you need to know about managing your student loan debt as you near retirement.

 What happens to student loans when you retire?

 Nothing happens to student loans when you retire.
 You will still owe your federal student loans.
 They're not automatically forgiven because you retire.
 Similarly, you will still owe your private student loans.
 They're also not forgiven because you retire.

 Federal student loans do, however, allow you make monthly payments based on your income, the number of people living with you that you support, and your student loan balance.

 So when you retire and your income lowers, your monthly payments can be lowered.

 Private student loans don't offer similar repayment plans.
 As a result, you're forced to pay what the private lender demands or look into refinancing the loans for a lower interest rate.

 Will President Biden forgive student loans based for borrowers ages 50+